Interstate 77 in North Carolina: Express lanes

-The I-77 Express lanes were financed, developed, and constructed and are operated and maintained by I-77 Mobility Partners, in a public–private partnership with the North Carolina Department of Transportation (NCDOT).
+The I-77 Express lanes were financed, developed, and constructed and are operated by I-77 Mobility Partners, in a public–private partnership with the North Carolina Department of Transportation (NCDOT).
 The express lanes replaced the first and only HOV lanes in North Carolina, which existed from 2004 to 2015.

 The 26 mi high-occupancy toll (HOT) lanes are contained entirely within the median of I-77, with various connecting points to and from the general purpose lanes and direct access to northbound I-85 and southbound I-277/North Carolina Highway 16 (NC 16; Brookshire Freeway).
 The express lanes begin with four lanes (two lanes for each direction) at Brookshire Freeway (exit 11), in Charlotte; reduce to two lanes (one lane for each direction) at Catawba Avenue (exit 28), in Cornelius; and end at NC 150 (exit 36), near Mooresville.
 The tentative maximum speed limit is 65 mph with a minimum speed limit at 45 mph.
 There are two exits in the stretch that are exclusive to the express lanes: at Lakeview Road in Charlotte and at Hambright Road in Huntersville.

 Only vehicles with two axles or motorcycles are allowed on the express lanes.
 Emergency vehicles when responding to emergencies and mass transit vehicles are exempt and are not tolled.

 On June 1, 2019, the first portion of the I-77 Express lanes opened between Hambright Road in Huntersville and NC 150 in Mooresville.
 The remainder of the I-77 Express lanes south to I-277 in Charlotte were open in November 2019.

 Tolls

-The express lanes uses all-electronic tolling, with tolls payable with a valid transponder (NC Quick Pass, E-ZPass, Peach Pass, or SunPass) or bill by mail, which uses automatic license plate recognition and charge a higher rate with additional fees.
+The express lanes uses open road tolling, with tolls payable with a valid transponder (NC Quick Pass, E-ZPass, ExpressToll, K-TAG, Peach Pass, Pikepass, SunPass, or TollTag) or bill by mail, which uses automatic license plate recognition and charge a higher rate with additional fees.
 Toll rates are based on a dynamic pricing, which means toll prices will fluctuate periodically throughout the day based on real-time traffic conditions and demand to maintain an average travel speed of 48 mph; toll rate changes may occur as frequently as every five minutes, though drivers will only pay the rate displayed when entering the express lanes.
 When the express lanes first opened in September 2018, they used a fixed rate based on the segment and time of day for the first 180 days of operation, with a total one-way rate range within $0.30–$11.00 with valid transponder.

 As of 5 March 2022, the total one-way northbound rate will range within $2.70–$70.45 and the total one-way southbound rate will range within $2.45–$58.00 with valid transponder.